 - Discussed in this Pearls Before Swine strip in relation to the Star Wars prequel trilogy and The Godfather III.

-- In the Dark Seed 2 longplay, Mike Dawson losing at ring toss became a Running Gag, to the point that they even posted a video of just the losing animation.
+- In the Dark Seed II longplay, Mike Dawson losing at ring toss became a Running Gag, to the point that they even posted a video of just the losing animation.
 When Mike finally gets the item to cheat at the ring toss carnival game, he steps up to play... and then loses again because slowbeef spliced over the footage of him winning.
-They then tell the viewer that Retsupurae-canon is that Mike Dawson never won the ring toss game and never will.
+They then tell the viewer that Retsupurae-canonicity is that Mike Dawson never won the ring toss game and never will.

 - In the Space Adventure Cobra longplay, slowbeef and Diabetus play up minor character Rock Knight as a badass.
-When Cobra later returns and finds him apparently dead in a burning building, slowbeef immediately yells "NOT CANON" and insists that it's secretly his brother.
+When Cobra later returns and finds him apparently dead in a burning building, slowbeef immediately yells "NOT CANON" [sic] and insists that it's secretly his brother.
 Or that he's such a badass that he's sleeping through the fire and will put it out when he wakes up.

 - On Family Guy when Brian and Stewie go to Germany they discover that the pamphlet lists nothing happening between 1939 and 1945 and the tour guide furiously denies it.